-- Heffernan, Liggett, Nelson Elected to Health District Board (May 2014)
+- Naqvi, Sullivan Elected to Health District Board of Directors (May 2016)

-Tess Heffernan, Michael Liggett and Tracy Nelson have been elected to the board of directors for the Health District of Northern Larimer County.
-Five candidates were running for three open seats on the Health District board.
-A total of 1,021 people voted in the special district election.
+Faraz Naqvi and Deirdre Sullivan have been elected to the board of directors for the Health District of Northern Larimer County.
+Three candidates ran for two open seats on the Health District board.
+A total of 1,102 people voted in the special district election.

 The Health District is governed by a five-member board of directors.
 Members serve staggered, four-year terms and are elected at-large from the community.
 Elections are held every two years in even-numbered years.

 The Health District provides residents of northern Larimer County with dental, mental health and preventive health services, in addition to connecting people to more affordable prescription and health insurance options.

 - Election for Health District Board of Directors on May 3 (2016)

 Three people are running for the board of directors of the Health District of Northern Larimer County.
 They will compete in a May 3 election for two open seats on the board.